Upperdog/clean-image-filenames/readme.txt

 No matter how hard you try to teach people to name their files in a certain way before uploading, sooner or later you will end up with a media library with filenames like Château de Ferrières.jpg or Smörgåsbord.png.
 Sometimes browsers have a hard time displaying images with filenames like these and the images end up broken.

-= Can this plugin clean the filenames of existing files in the media library?
+= Can this plugin clean the filenames of existing files in the media library? =

 No, this plugin only cleans the filenames of files when they are being uploaded to the media library.

+== Screenshots ==

+1. Easily choose between cleaning the filenames of all files or images only.

 == Changelog ==